 Leafs' Johnsson scores in 11th shootout round, beats Flyers

 Mitch Marner scored the tying goal 5:03 into the third period, Frederik Andersen made 37 saves and Andreas Johnsson scored in the 11th round of a shootout to give the visiting Toronto Maple Leafs a 4-3 win over the Philadelphia Flyers on Saturday night.
-Kasperi Kapanen and Jason Spezza each had a goal and an assist for Toronto, which snapped a three-game road slide thanks to Johnsson's shootout score, the only tally for either team in 11 rounds.
+Kasperi Kapanen and Jason Spezza each had a goal and an assist for Toronto, which snapped a three-game road slide.
 The Maple Leafs are 3-2-2 in their last seven games and snapped an 0-2-2 rut at Philadelphia.

 Flyers defenseman Ivan Provorov and Claude Giroux each scored power-play goals and both recorded an assist as the Flyers lost for just the second time in six home games this season.
 After defenseman Travis Sanheim put home his own rebound of an Andersen save 31 seconds into the third period to give the Flyers a 3-2 lead, Toronto equalized with 14:57 left in regulation.
 Marner snapped a seven-game goal drought via a four-on-four scenario with a wraparound off a Philadelphia turnover to make it 3-3.